🌲 Front Range Plant FinderPlant finder

 Is Leadplant / false indigo bush good for the Colorado Front Range?

-Yes.
-Leadplant / false indigo bush is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Leadplant / false indigo bush is a well-suited shrub for Colorado's Front Range.

 How big does Leadplant / false indigo bush get?